canorve/GALFITools/CONTRIBUTING.rst

 on PyPI_, the following steps can be used to release a new version for ``GALFITools``:

 #.
-Make sure all unit tests are successful.
+Make sure all automated tests are successful.
 #.
 Tag the current commit on the main branch with a release tag, e.g., ``v1.2.3``.
 #.
 Push the new tag to the upstream repository_, e.g., ``git push upstream v1.2.3``
 #.
 Clean up the ``dist`` and ``build`` folders with ``tox -e clean``